November 6, 2023

 Oven temperatures vary and may need to be recalibrated periodically to ensure they are accurate.
 Make sure to check your cake at the lower end of the recommended baking time.

-STEP EIGHT: Cool cakes on a wire rack for 30 minutes, then carefully remove from the pan and cool completely.
+STEP EIGHT: Cool cakes on wire racks for 30 minutes, then carefully remove from the pan and cool completely.

 PRO TIP: